-Note 10 - Risk Management
+Note 9 - Risk Management

-The School is exposed to various risks of loss related to torts, thefts of, damage to and destruction of assets, administrative errors and omissions, personal injury, workers compensation, and natural disasters, for which the School carries commercial insurance.
-Settlement amounts have not exceeded insurance coverage in any of the past three years.
+The School is exposed to various risks of loss related to torts; thefts of, damage to and destruction of assets; administrative errors and omissions; personal injury; workers compensation; and natural disasters; for which the School carries commercial insurance.
+Settlement amounts have not exceeded insurance coverage for the past three fiscal years.
 In addition, there were no reductions in insurance coverage from those in the prior year.